 - Ceanothus- Shrubs in beautiful shades of blue, a.k.a.
 California lilacs.

-- Lavender- An all-time favorite that never ceases to be popular in cottage gardens, containers, or grown in fields to provide dried flowers for oil, perfume, and even culinary uses.
+- Lavender- An all-time favorite that never ceases to be popular in cottage gardens, containers, or grown in fields and garden plots to provide dried flowers for oil, perfume, and even culinary uses.

 - Dianthus- Old fashioned pinks that require free-draining soil.